jpssrocha/deeponet-jax-inversion/README.md

 **NOTE**: I'm not checking in this repository the large files generated in each step to avoid having to use git LFS at the beggining.
-Nonetheless all the data can be regenerated using the notebooks for the pendulum case, and on the permeability case they can be requested over joar@posgrad.lncc.br.
+Nonetheless all the data can be regenerated using the notebooks for the pendulum case, and on the permeability case it can be requested over joar@posgrad.lncc.br.